Javi Varas: Valladolid

 On 25 August 2014, Varas joined Real Valladolid on a one-year contract.
 He only missed four league matches in his only season, as his team narrowly missed out on play-off promotion.

 Later career

-On 12 July 2015, Varas signed a two-year deal with UD Las Palmas, newly promoted to the top division.
-On 13 June 2017, after having contributed to their consecutive permanence, the free agent returned to the second tier and his native region by agreeing to a two-year contract at Granada CF.
+On 12 July 2015, Varas signed a two-year deal with Las Palmas, newly promoted to the top division.
+On 13 June 2017, after having contributed to their consecutive permanence, the free agent returned to the second tier and his native region by agreeing to a two-year contract at Granada.

-Varas joined SD Huesca on 19 February 2019, for the remainder of the top-flight campaign.
+Varas joined Huesca on 19 February 2019, for the remainder of the top-flight campaign.
 In October, he announced his retirement at the age of 37.